OpenFAST/openfast/docs/source/dev/performance.rst

    :width: 100%
    :align: center

 The Jacobian and state matrices are sized based on the total number of inputs, outputs, and continuous states.
-Though the size varies, these matrices generally contain thousands of elements in each dimension.
-Care should be given to how this data is accessed and copying should be minimized.
+Though the size varies, these matrices generally contain thousands of elements in each dimension and are mostly zeroes.
+That is to say, the Jacobian and state matrices are large and sparse.
+To reduce the overhead of memory allocation and access, a sparse matrix representation is recommended.